Keeping schools out of NIL dealings opened door for boosters

 If that happens, they will be talking with collectives that do not all operate the same way.
 Some are being set up to engage a university’s supporters and alumni more broadly, but others are funded and operated by smaller groups of wealthy boosters.

-Belzer said he and his clients are not concerned about the NCAA’s warning “because we were never engaging in that type of conduct (in recruiting) anyway.”
-Garnet Trust, a collective that supports Florida State athletics, also released a statementsaying it was already operating in compliance with the new guidance.
+Belzer said he and his clients are not concerned about the NCAA’s warning ”because we were never engaging in that type of conduct (in recruiting) anyway.”
+Garnet Trust, a collective that supports South Carolina athletics, also released a statement saying it was already operating in compliance with the new guidance.

 Smith, the Ohio State athletic director, said more involvement by athletic departments with NIL would help.
 Schools would be better off playing the role of matchmaker between athletes and brands while still staying out of the negotiation of any deals.